Leonie Joubert

 Leonie Joubert is a South African science writer and author specialising in climate and environmental collapse, energy policy, and why cities leave us hungry, heavy, and sick (the hunger-obesity poverty-paradox).
 More recently, her work delves into the realm of public mental health.
 She has spent the better part of 20 years exploring these topics through books, journalism, communication support to academics and civil society organisations, non-fiction creative writing, and podcasting.

 Biography

-Leonie Joubert has a Master's in science journalism from Stellenbosch University and a Bachelor's in journalism and media studies from Rhodes University.
-She is an author of more than ten books, including: Scorched, South Africa's changing climate (Wits University Press, 2006); Boiling point, people in a changing climate (Wits University Press, 2008); Invaded, the biological invasion of South Africa (Wits University Press, 2009) and The Hungry Season, feeding South Africa's cities (Picador Africa, 2012).
+Leonie Joubert has a Master's degree in science journalism from Stellenbosch University and a Bachelor's in journalism and media studies from Rhodes University.
+She is an author of more than ten books, including: Scorched: South Africa's Changing Climate (Wits University Press, 2006); Boiling Point: People in a Changing Climate (Wits University Press, 2008); Invaded: The Biological Invasion of South Africa (Wits University Press, 2009) and The Hungry Season: Feeding South Africa's Cities (Picador Africa, 2012).

 Her first book, Scorched: South Africa's Changing Climate, blends the facts of climate change "with humour, history, vivid descriptions of people" and delivers it with "an amazing personal sense of wonder".
-Her second book, Invaded, the biological invasion of South Africa's cities, documents the consequences of the introduction of invasive alien plant and animals species into South Africa.
-The Hungry Season, feeding southern Africa's cities, is an exploration of hunger and malnutrition in southern Africa.
+Her second book, Invaded: The Biological Invasion of South Africa's Cities, documents the consequences of the introduction of invasive alien plant and animals species into South Africa.
+The Hungry Season: Feeding Southern Africa's Cities, is an exploration of hunger and malnutrition in southern Africa.